nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 4. Should favor DOS style commands over Unix-style commands.
 5. Should be responsive; return response to any command within 1 second.
 6. Should not crash.
-7. Should look aesthetically pleasing
+7. Should look aesthetically pleasing.

 ## Appendix D : Glossary